 In most cases, we would file this type of claim against the at-fault motorist’s insurance policy.
 When a trucker causes a crash, however, a legal doctrine known as vicarious liability comes into play.
-This doctrine states that an employer is responsible for any actions of their employees while the employee is completing their job duties.
-So when a trucker acts negligently behind the wheel of a tractor trailer, their employer—usually a trucking company—is liable for the damage they cause.
+This doctrine states that an employer is responsible for any actions of their employees while the employee is completing their job-related duties.
+So, when a trucker acts negligently behind the wheel of a tractor-trailer, their employer—usually a trucking company—is liable for the damages they cause.

-While you probably do not want to think of going toe to toe with a large corporation for your insurance payout, this is actually good news for most accident victims.
+While you probably do not want to think of going toe-to-toe with a large corporation for your insurance payout, this is good news for most accident victims.
 These companies typically have much larger insurance policies than an individual driver would, allowing you to recover more compensation to cover ongoing care costs and future medical needs.

-You will, however, need our knowledgeable truck accident lawyers on your side to help you navigate the claims process.
-The trucking company will probably have a team of attorneys on their side trying to reduce the value of your claim at every turn.
-You will need the skill, experience, and resources of our strong legal team.
-We have successfully negotiated hundreds of these settlements for our clients and we are ready to get to work on your case.
+Having our truck accident lawyers on your side could help you navigate the claims process.
+The trucking company will probably have a team of attorneys on its side trying to reduce the value of your claim at every turn.
+Our team’s skills, experience, and resources shouldn’t be ignored.
+We have successfully negotiated hundreds of these settlements for our clients, and we are ready to work on your case.

 Collecting the proper evidence to prove negligence and build a strong case for the maximum amount of compensation possible is one of the most difficult parts of any liability claim.
 When the liable party is a trucking company, it makes this process even harder.
-This is because the trucking company has much of the most important evidence in their possession.
+This is because the trucking company has the most important evidence in its possession.

 One of the first things we will do as your representation is issue a letter of spoliation to the trucking company and other potentially liable parties.
 These letters notify them of our intent to file a claim and implore them to preserve any evidence relating to your case.
 If they do not collect and protect this evidence, they may face sanctions from the court.